radiguzel/nnUNet-active/documentation/extending_nnunet.md

 ## Changes to Inferred Parameters
 The inferred parameters are determined based on the dataset fingerprint, a low dimensional representation of the properties of the training cases.
 It captures, for example, the image shapes, voxel spacings and intensity information from the training cases.
-The dataset fingerprint is created by the DatasetAnalyzer (which is located in nnunet.preprocessing) while running `nnUNet_plan_and_preprocess`.
+The datset fingerprint is created by the DatasetAnalyzer (which is located in nnunet.preprocessing) while running `nnUNet_plan_and_preprocess`.

 `nnUNet_plan_and_preprocess` uses so called ExperimentPlanners for running the adaptation process.
 Default ExperimentPlanner